jidoc01/RustyDO/README.md

 This repository is maintained by JungHyun Kim (@jidoc01).

+## Announcements

+### RC4 Algorithm

+Now, RustyDO uses its self-contained RC4 algorithm, which does not require Windows APIs.
+At the same time, it won't need Windows OS for its environment.

 ## Objective

 This project is an open-source version of a toy server that I used to make in my